Jim Lawless

 Biography

-Most strategy fails on the human side of the line.
 The board signs off the plan, the operating model is redrawn, and somewhere between the steering committee and the front line the behaviour stops changing.
+Jim Lawless built the DARE Loop for that gap.
+Decision, Action, Result, Evaluate: a repeatable sequence for committing to bold decisions when certainty is low and the cost of error is high.

-He has tested the same method on himself, in public.
-Inside a year of first sitting on a horse he qualified and rode as a televised jockey.
+He tests it on himself, in public.
+Inside twelve months of first sitting on a horse he qualified and rode as a televised jockey.
 Inside eight months of learning to freedive he became the first Briton past 100 metres, reaching 101m on a single breath.

-His bestseller Taming Tigers (Random House) is the foundation of that thinking and has been translated into multiple languages.
-Through Symmetry, the practice he has run since 2000, he advises executive teams at Diageo, Microsoft, Novartis and BAE Systems and coaches the Swiss Olympic and Ski teams.
-His rebuild of Diageo’s global IT function with CIO Benedetto Conversano features in Conversano’s forthcoming book, The Braveheart CIO.
+Taming Tigers (Penguin Random House) sets out the rules those two experiments were designed to test, and has been translated into multiple languages.
+Through Symmetry, the practice he has run since 2000, he advises executive teams at Apple, Microsoft, Diageo, Bayer, Novartis, and BAE Systems, and coaches Olympic teams.

 Key speaking topics